Friday, 22 September 2017

 5) Sprinkle in two teaspoons of brown sugar

 6) Then pour in your whisky.
-And I will stress again here, that the most bargain basement whisky will work fine for this recipe.
+And I will stress again here, that most bargain basement whisky will work just fine for this recipe.
 For heaven's sakes, don't use a proper malt for this!

 8) Seal the jar, and give the mixture a good shake to mix everything together.

-9) Finally - and this is the tricky bit - leave it for at least six weeks!
+9) Finally - and this is the really tricky bit - leave it for at least six weeks!
 Occasionally give it a shake, but otherwise leave it alone!
 Generally I make my ginger whisky around the Autumn Equinox and only open it around the Winter Solstice, just in time for Christmas!

 11) Finally drink and enjoy!
 Ginger whisky may be drunk neat.
 Or it's very nice on the rocks too.
 Alternatively it may be added to coffee or hot chocolate to add an extra warming glow to your drink!